withastro/docs/src/pages/en/reference/error-reference.md

 ### InvalidGetStaticPathsReturn

-> Invalid type returned by getStaticPaths.
+> InvalidGetStaticPathsReturn: Invalid type returned by getStaticPaths.
 Expected an array, got `returnType` (E03011)

 #### What went wrong?
 `getStaticPaths`'s return value must be an array of objects.